cxoto/openai-commandchat/README.md

 ## Features
 - You can set the api_key for openai with a simple command, and you can distinguish the key for your multiple accounts with a profile (default `default` if you don't specify it): `occ configure -profile`
-- You can use the command `occ chat -msg` to chat with the chat-GPT model `gpt-3.5-turbo`.
+- You can use the command `occ chat` to chat with the chat-GPT model `gpt-3.5-turbo`.
 ### To be implemented
 - You can use the `occ image -desc` command with chat-GPT's model to describe the image you want to generate, giving you back a link to the image.
 - You can use the `occ xxx -yyy` command to chat with a specified model of chat-GPT to complete a task you specify or give you advice.